-A pharmaceutical manufacturer is developing an updated version of an existing, in-market system to help patients with medication adherence.
-As a connected medical system, both the existing product and new product have an accompanying mobile application.
+A pharmaceutical manufacturer was developing an updated version of an existing, in-market system to help patients with medication adherence.
+As a connected medical system, both the existing product and new product had an accompanying mobile application.

-The research for the next-generation system resulted in recommendations to ensure there is a seamless set-up process that prompt less questions and fears of using the system, less outreach to call centers, and to drive accompanying mobile app use.
+Our research for the next-generation system resulted in our team providing recommendations to ensure there is a seamless set-up process that prompt less questions and fears of using the system, less outreach to call centers, and to drive accompanying mobile app use.

-We’ve made design recommendations for the system packaging that included improved imagery, layout, terminology, sentence structure, labeling, and fonts.
-We also continue to uncover considerations as users are introduced to the new system.
+We also provided design recommendations for system packaging that included improved imagery, layout, terminology, sentence structure, labeling, and fonts.